veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-polar-area-chart.md

     public polarChartLabels:string[] = ['Emergency & Casualty', 'Labor Ward', 'Endoscopy Ward', 'Coronary Ward', 'Surgical Ward','General Ward'];
     ```

--   **Datasets (JSON Objects Array):** It is a data of the chart which is framed on a circular slice.
+-   **Datasets (JSON Objects Array):** It is a data of the chart which is framed on different sectors.
 For example,
     ```typescript
     public polarChartData: Array<any> = [
      {data:[25, 11, 8, 9, 18, 29]}
     ];
     ```
-- **chartHover/chartClick (mouse Events):** It is an event which appears when the mouse is taken or clicked over the slice of the polar area chart.
-For example, displaying label and point value when the mouse is clicked on the slice of the chart or mouse is moved over it.
+- **chartHover/chartClick (mouse Events):** It is an event which appears when the mouse is taken or clicked over the sector of the polar area chart.
+For example, displaying label and point value when the mouse is clicked on the sector of the chart or mouse is moved over it.
-- **Legends (Boolean):** It is a name given to the same category of data that is used in plotting the polar chart.
+- **Legends (Boolean):** It is a name given to the same category of data that is used in plotting the polar area chart.
 If it is true, it shows the legends otherwise it does not show.
 - **Color (Color/color hexadecimal code):** This property provides user desire color to the polar chart.
 For example,
     ```css
     background-color: #92a8d1;